aimms/documentation/webui/application-settings.rst

 .. |applicationsettings-icon| image:: images/applicationsettings-icon.png

+.. |application-settings-open| image:: images/app_settings_open_new.png

 There are some settings that not only apply to a specific widget or page, but to the WebUI application as a whole.
-These settings can be accessed through the Application Settings menu, which you can open by clicking on the |applicationsettings-icon| icon.
+These settings can be accessed through the Application Settings menu, which you can open by clicking on the |applicationsettings-icon| icon:

 Use Classic Theme
 -----------------